 What is the impact of your digital footprint

 All of this might make you wonder how to have a grasp on the digital footprint and manage cyber risk to an acceptable level.
-In the next chapter we offer a step-by-step approach to not feel overwhelmed with this important work.
+In the next chapter we offer a step-by-step approach to not feeling overwhelmed with this important work.

 Chapter 2: How to get a view on your digital footprint?

 This chapter includes a proposed approach, and some resources to get you started.
-Each step will provide new information on your digital footprint and can be used to go to the next step; or iterate back to previous steps to further expand the data.
-The reason why "it depends" is that over time it would be best to create your own approach and methodology on mapping your company's digital footprint.
+Each step will provide new information on your digital footprint and can be used to go to the next step, or iterate back to previous steps to further expand the data.
+The reason why "it depends" is that over time it would be best to create your own approach and methodology for mapping your company's digital footprint.

 Active digital footprint examples are social media credentials connecting to Facebook, Twitter, social groups or blog posts.
-Or logging into a news app, a dating site, images and video uploads that we share online are the most common ways in which we create active digital footprint for ourselves.
+Or logging into a news app, a dating site, images and video uploads that we share online are the most common ways in which we create an active digital footprint for ourselves.